Curriculum

 Implementation

 All children will read daily at Castle School.
-To ensure consistency in EYFS and across KS1, the school uses the 'Read, Write Inc' phonics programme.
+To ensure consistency in EYFS and across KS1, the school uses the 'Unlocking Letters and Sounds' phonics programme.
 There is a strong emphasis on phonics teaching which is then built on and consolidated through the rest of the school.

 In addition to this, there will be time allocated for independent reading and reading for pleasure.
 Teacher's will have a daily, systematic 'read aloud programme' in every class which incorporates high quality fiction, non fiction and poetry.
 We work hard to develop an authentic reading culture across the school with a number of key events including bakes for books, Summer Reading Challenge, Cracking Good Read boxes, annual book fair, book weeks, World Book Day and Author focus.

-Parents will be involved through their support with Go Read (min 4 reads a week at home expectation).
+Parents will be involved through their support with home reading.
 All children in KS1 are issued a reading book that is appropriate for their reading ability and is changed weekly.
-In KS2, children are guided by Bug Club and teacher suggestions for appropriate home school reading books.
+In KS2, children are guided by teacher suggestions for appropriate home school reading books.

-Parents are motivated through RWI workshops offered in September to new Reception parents, home school booklets on how to support your child with reading, VIPERS bookmarks with key comprehension questions, booklists with Christmas present suggestions, Summer Reading Challenge in the local library, annual book fairs, providing bakes for books and Seesaw activities uploaded to share with parents the reading the children are doing at school.
+Parents are motivated through UL&S workshops offered in September to new Reception parents, home school booklets on how to support your child with reading, booklists with Christmas present suggestions, Summer Reading Challenge in the local library, annual book fairs, providing bakes for books and Seesaw activities uploaded to share with parents the reading the children are doing at school.

 Impact